wp-plugins/thanks-you-counter-button/readme.txt

 - shinephp.com news section is added to the plugin Settings page.

 To look on full changes list visit [this page](http://shinephp.com/thank-you-counter-button-wordpress-plugin/2/#changlog).

+== Upgrade Notice ==
+= 1.8.6 =
+CSS fix was applied for compatibility with WordPress default themes: 2012, 2013, 2014

 == Additional Documentation ==
 Additional documentation such as content filter hook list, available shortcodes description can be found at this link http://www.shinephp.com/thank-you-counter-button-wordpress-plugin/2/#filterhooks